nok/leap-motion-processing/README.md

 ## License

-The library is Open Source Software released under the [License](LICENSE.txt).
+The library is Open Source Software released under the [license](LICENSE.txt).